Merdeka MRT station

-The Merdeka MRT station is a mass rapid transit (MRT) underground station in Kuala Lumpur, Malaysia.
-It is one of the stations of the Klang Valley Mass Rapid Transit (KVMRT) MRT Kajang Line, formerly known as Sungai Buloh–Kajang Line and serves as an interchange station with Plaza Rakyat LRT station for LRT Ampang and Sri Petaling lines.
+The Merdeka MRT station, also known as Merdeka-Maybank MRT station under the station naming rights programme, is a mass rapid transit (MRT) underground station in Kuala Lumpur, Malaysia.
+It is one of the stations of the MRT Kajang Line (formerly known as MRT Sungai Buloh–Kajang Line) and serves as an interchange station with Plaza Rakyat LRT station for the LRT Ampang and Sri Petaling Lines.
 The station was opened on 17 July 2017 under Phase Two operations of the MRT line.

 The station's name translates to "independence" in English and is taken from its location near the historic Stadium Merdeka (English: Independence Stadium), where the independence of the Federation of Malaya was declared on 31 August 1957, and the covered Stadium Negara (English: National Stadium).
-The station is located beneath Jalan Hang Jebat (formerly Jalan Davidson), adjacent to historical landmarks such as Stadium Negara, Stadium Merdeka, Merdeka 118 and the future 118 Mall.
+The station is located beneath Jalan Hang Jebat (formerly Jalan Davidson), adjacent to historical landmarks such as Stadium Negara, Stadium Merdeka, Merdeka Maybank Tower and the future 118 Mall.

 Nearby stations

 The station is connected and integrated with the Plaza Rakyat LRT station via a 180-metre pedestrian linkway.
-The linkway connects the paid areas of both stations, thus allowing commuters to transfer between the MRT Kajang Line and the LRT Ampang & Sri Petaling Line.
+The linkway connects the paid areas of both stations, thus allowing commuters to transfer between the MRT Kajang Line and the LRT Ampang and Sri Petaling Lines without exiting the paid area of both stations and purchasing a new ticket.

-The station is located about 600 metres and is within walking distance of the Hang Tuah LRT station and Hang Tuah monorail station.
+The station is located about 600 metres away and is within walking distance of the Hang Tuah LRT and Monorail station.

 Station design

 Station features

 As the underground station is near the historic Stadium Merdeka where Malaysia's first Prime Minister Tunku Abdul Rahman declared the independence of the Federation of Malaya from the British Empire on 31 August 1957, the theme "independence" was chosen for the interior design for this station.

 The theme is manifested through several features such as a wall at the Upper Concourse Level bearing a relief of the Rukun Negara, the Malaysian national pledge.
-The ceiling above the escalator leading down from the Upper Concourse Level to the Lower Concourse Level bears a motif of the arms of the 14-pointed star on the flag of Malaysia.
+The ceiling above the escalator leading down from the Upper Concourse Level to the Lower Concourse Level bears a motif of the arms of the 14-pointed star on the flag of Malaysia, also known as the Federal Star.

-At the Lower Concourse Level, each pillar bears the flag and emblem of each states of Malaysia.
+At the Lower Concourse Level, each pillar bears the flag and emblem of each state of Malaysia.